htso/Robinhood_at_a_glance/Data_Exploration.md

 <img src="plots/LengthDistrib1.png">
 </p>

-There are a few outliers with far more data points than others:
+This is how I interpret this graph, called a histogram by the statistics folks.
+The peak location tells you majority of the files have length of roughly 18000, i.e. each file has that many rows.
+There are many files, or stocks, with fewer than 18000.
+For example, judging by the size of the bars, there are roughly a thousand files with length between 5000 and 10000 rows.
+And also there are a few outliers with far more data points than others, marked on the far right:
 `EBR.csv GEF.csv HEI.csv HVT.csv LEN.csv MKC.csv PBR.csv STZ.csv WSO.csv`

+They are a bit unusual and worth further investigation.

 ### Size of Time Steps
 Most of the data are spaced by one hour, i.e. *robintrack* takes a snapshot of the popularity data from Robinhood every 60 minutes.
-However, this seems to vary from ticker to ticker.
+However, it seems to vary from ticker to ticker.
 Below shows the distribution of percent of 1-hour intervals.

 <p align="center">
 <img src="plots/OneHrIntervalDistrib.png">